opsabarsec/Dog-pictures-classification-by-Deep-Learning/README.md

 The same has been deployed to an API, the is result illustrated in this [video](https://www.youtube.com/watch?v=1YKuf0ddEGE).

-The [Android app](https://youtu.be/BlDMGTFu-hM) needs further work to improve its accuracy since it runs on camera signal rather than on a picture.
+The [Android app](https://youtu.be/BlDMGTFu-hM) was built using TensorFlow Lite but it needs further work to improve accuracy.
+The main issue is that it runs directly on the camera signal rather than on a picture.
 ![dognet](dognet.png)

 The full explanation of the model and of the results is provided in a [presentation](https://github.com/opsabarsec/Dog-pictures-classification-by-Deep-Learning/blob/master/documentation/presentation/P6_presentation.pdf).